Important Message to ESU's Campus Community about Spring 2021 from Interim President Kenneth Long - October 14, 2020

-- What students are eligible for on-campus housing for fall 2020?ESU on-campus housing is developing plans to welcome a limited number of students to our residential facilities with added precautions for their health and well-being.
-Priority will be given to students who are in academic placements (i.e. student teachers, clinical placements, and internship sites), international students, or other special circumstances.
-Further information on how to apply for housing will be forthcoming to students who have currently applied for Fall 2020 housing.
+- What students are eligible for on-campus housing for Spring 2021?ESU on-campus housing will continue to host a limited number of students within our residential facilities for the spring 2021 semester.
+With added precautions for their health and well-being, priority will be given to students who are in academic placements (i.e. student teachers, clinical placements, and internship sites), international students, or other special circumstances.
+Further information on how to apply for housing will be forthcoming to eligible students.

-- How do I cancel my housing contract for fall 2020?Residential and Dining Services will release all students from their on-campus housing contract for the Fall 2020 semester.
-You will receive an email to your ESU account confirming the cancellation of your housing and dining reservations.
+- How do I cancel my housing contract for Spring 2021?Residential and Dining Services released all students from their on-campus housing contract for the fall 2020 and spring 2021 semester.
 No actions from residents are necessary at this time.

 - Will ESU be issuing refunds for residential & dining bills that have already been

-- What dining options will be open for on-campus students?Dining Services will be functional during the Fall 2020 semester.
+- What dining options will be open for on-campus students?Dining Services will be functional during the Spring 2021 semester.
 Please visit Campus Dish for up-to-date information regarding meal plan options, on-campus dining locations, hours of operation, and other important information.

-- Will there be adjustments to student fees for services that won't be provided in fall
+- Will there be adjustments to student fees for services that won't be provided in Spring

-2020?Adjustments will be made to student accounts for those programs and services no longer available as a result of the change to primary remote learning.
-For information on the extended due date for student billing, please see the FAQ on that topic.
+2021?Adjustments will be made to student accounts for those programs and services no longer available as a result of the change to primary remote learning.

 - What is the status of student ID’s (eCard) – how do I receive one, and what would

-- Are department offices open?All department offices remain functional.
-Over the duration of the summer months, the University is executing a phased-transition to the “new normal” operation throughout campus.
-By the start of the fall semester, all departments will be open for in-person and remote service, with appropriate measures taken for safety.
+- Are department offices open?All department offices remain functional for in-person and remote service, with appropriate measures taken for safety.